South Street Seaport: 17th and 18th centuries

+Early and mid-19th century

 On January 5, 1818, the 424-ton transatlantic packet James Monroe sailed from Liverpool, opening the first regular trans-Atlantic voyage route, the Black Ball Line.
 Shipping on this route continued until 1878.
 Commercially successful transatlantic traffic has led to the creation of many competing companies, including the Red Star Line in 1822.
 Transportation significantly contributed to the establishment New York as one of the centers of world trade.

 One of the largest companies in the South Street Seaport area was the Fulton Fish Market, opened in 1822.
 The Tin Building opened within the market in 1907; it is one of two remaining structures from the market and the only one that is officially designated as a landmark.
 In 2005, the market moved to Hunts Point, Bronx.

 In November 1825, the Erie Canal, located upstate, was opened.
 The canal, connecting New York to the western United States, facilitated the economic development of the city.
 However, for this reason, along with the beginning of the shipping era, there was a need to lengthen the piers and deepen the port.

 On the night of December 17, 1835, a large fire in New York City destroyed 17 blocks, and many buildings in the South Street Seaport burned to the ground.
 Nevertheless, by the 1840s, the port recovered, and by 1850, it reached its heyday: